 The Company may be involved in various lawsuits, claims, and proceedings, including intellectual property, commercial, securities, and employment matters that arise in the normal course of business.
 The Company accrues a liability when management believes information available prior to the issuance of the condensed consolidated financial statements indicates it is probable a loss has been incurred as of the date of the condensed consolidated financial statements and the amount of loss can be reasonably estimated.
 The Company adjusts its accruals to reflect the impact of negotiations, settlements, rulings, advice of legal counsel, and other information and events pertaining to a particular case.
 Legal costs are expensed as incurred.
-As of March 31, 2024, the Company is not aware of any litigation, claim or assessment in which the outcome, individually or in the aggregate, would have a material adverse effect on its financial positions, results of operations, cash flows or future earnings.
+As of June 30, 2024, the Company is not aware of any litigation, claim or assessment in which the outcome, individually or in the aggregate, would have a material adverse effect on its financial positions, results of operations, cash flows or future earnings.

 The Company's purchase obligations per terms and conditions with suppliers and vendors are cancellable in whole or in part prior to shipment.
-Non-cancellable purchase commitments (purchase orders) of \$21.5 million for parts and assemblies are due upon receipts and will primarily be delivered throughout 2024.
+Non-cancellable purchase commitments (purchase orders) of \$12.0 million for parts and assemblies are due upon receipt and are expected to be delivered throughout the remainder of 2024.
 If inventory is shipped, the Company will accrue a liability under accrued expenses.
-The Company has no other commitment and contingencies, except for the operating leases.
-See Note 8, Leases, for further discussion.
+The Company has no other commitments and contingencies, except for the operating leases.
+See Note 8.
+Leases, for further discussion.